juanc07/AspNetCoreWithKubernetes/README.md

 Testing Kubernetes

+Requirement:
+Make sure Desktop Docker is installed in your window machine

 1. make sure no one is using port 8080 to make this work

 Check if 8080 port is in used in windows